What is ABC costing? what advantages does it have over other costings?

 Key results, on the other hand, are those specific and measurable effects that indicate progress toward achieving the objective, such as increasing our inventory turnover to a certain number in the next two months or reducing paper use in the office to less than X reams in the next quarter, and so on.

 OKRs are designed to help us focus on what really matters and align our teams around common goals.
-By setting challenging yet achievable objectives and defining clear, quantifiable key results, we can better track our progress, hold ourselves accountable, and make data-driven decisions about where to invest our time and resources.
+By setting challenging yet achievable objectives and defining clear, quantifiable key results, we can better track our progress, hold ourselves accountable, and make data-driven decisions about where to invest our time and resources in optimizing our Business Process.

 >> Process improvement using As Is & To Be <<